 From zebras and turtles to alligators and sea otters—greater Phoenix is a true Animal Kingdom | By Teresa Bitler

 Phoenix has a wild side.
 Places where giraffes roam, sharks swim, and butterflies flutter.
-See for yourself at these five area attractions.
+See for yourself at these area animal attractions.

 One of the largest nonprofit zoos in the country, the Phoenix Zoo is home to more than 1,400 animals, including 30 endangered or threatened species.
 Popular exhibits include the African Savanna, where giraffes, gazelles, and ostriches wander; the Bornean orangutan enclosure featuring two-year-old baby Jiwa; and Stingray Bay, where you can touch and feed 30 stingrays.
 The zoo also houses Asian elephants, Sumatran tigers, Komodo dragons, and Andean bears.
 Plus, the zoo offers the nation’s only walk-through squirrel monkey exhibit.